 - Day 6 Yangtze cruise

 - Today you'll cruise through the magnificent Three Gorges region, where we will stop for shore excursions including the Three Gorges Dam, the largest hydroelectric dam in the world.
+An optional shore excursion is available to the recently-completed unique ship lock with a ship lift, the worlds largest.
 Later, you'll experience the spectacular scenery of the Xiling Gorge, the deepest and longest of the three, stretching for 41 miles.
 If river conditions are favourable, a further optional excursion will be available - 'Tribe of the Three Gorges', which will give you a fascinating glimpse of the traditions and culture in this part of China.
 On board the ship this evening, enjoy the captain's welcome dinner and entertainment.

 - Day 7 Yangtze cruise